Why drone-delivery teams care

 Field shape

-The featured bundle's signed verdict carries the location-substrate fields.
+The featured bundle's verdict carries the location-substrate fields.
 For a drone-dispatch deployment, the bundle would also carry a vertical-tuned overlay (airspace classification, landing-zone confidence, deliverability boolean) sourced from the drone_deliverability tool path on /agent-protocol:

 - full_address